 CCWI conducts monthly monitoring, at 'Coastal Internal Group' meetings.
-During these meetings, CCWI and the WIOA Title IB service provider discuss the expenditure rate for spending on out-of-school youth to ensure it is at or above 75% of all youth spending.
+During these meetings, CCWI and the WIOA Title IB service provider discuss the expenditure rate for spending on out-of-school youth to ensure it is at or above 75% of all youth spending (note: at times USDOL may grant a waiver to change the percentage of spending for out-of-school-youth, if determined to be in the best interest of youth in the Local Area).
 The board and its service provider have a long history of serving out of school youth and have strong community-based partnerships to support that focus and programming.
 Since its inception, Coastal Counties Workforce Board has focused on the hardest to serve out of school youth, and the board continues to place this as a top priority.

 To develop the Youth Career Advisors' ability to serve this population, the local board, and the service provider work to maintain its partnerships with community-based organizations that serve out-of-school youth, as well as schools that identify youth at risk of dropping out and work to connect them to services.
 Youth Career Advisors who work primarily with this population do develop expertise in navigating resources, and balancing goal setting with immediate need, as many young people who access the program are not tethered to institutions that provide support.
-It is the local board's intention to continue to prioritize this population, despite efforts on the state level to create a waiver that would remove the requirement on WIOA Title IB funding.